arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-registers.md

 |                                   | `increment-register`               | `C-u number C-x +`   | Increment a number                                                                         |
 |                                   | `insert-register`                  | `C-x r i`            | `insert-register` is smart enough to understand<br/>it's dealing with a number             |

+Wow, that's a mouthful of things to remember, isn't it?
-I insist: don't be intimidated by shortcuts.
+But I insist: don't be intimidated by shortcuts.
 Think to commands instead.
 They are way more intuitive. `M-x` &mdash; and consult &mdash; are your best friends.
 If, and only if, if happen to use `C-u number C-x r n` so many times that you will find it convenient to